mnfst/manifest/README.md

 ## Why Manifest?

-Manifest aims to end the polarized "from scratch" vs "low-code/no-code" debate bringing you the best of both worlds: A hassle-free backend packed with built-in features without trading off quality or DX.

-Our goal is to empower developers to create and share backends effortlessly.
+80% of CMS-powered websites and apps only use the most basic CMS features.
+Using over-engineered solutions lead to unnecessary costs and complexity.

+Manifest keeps it simple, delivering only the essential backend features and smoothly integrating in your project like any other file in your codebase.

 ## Use cases

-Manifest fits great in those projects:
+Manifest fits great in those type of projects:

+- 🌐 Making any website dynamic: corporate, portfolios, blogs, landing pages
+- 🏭 CRUD-heavy apps: mobile apps, directories, PIMs, E-shops
 - 🛠️ Rapid prototyping, Proof-of-Concepts (POCs), Minimum Viable Products (MVPs)
-- 🏭 CRUD-heavy apps with resource management
-- 🌐 Making any website or app dynamic
-- 🧩 Micro-services and tiny backends

 ## Key features